DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture4Revision.md

 > - files are versioned and can be stored in file versioning applications (git, etc.)

 ### Codeigniter - Spark
+“spark” is a command-line tool that facilitates the development and management of CodeIgniter applications.

 - Running database migrations and seeders to manage database schema and initial data setup
 - Starting a development web server